jfraire/jfraire.github.io/posts/playing-with-spirals/index.rst

 .. type: text
 .. has_math: true

-The phenakistiscope is a rotating disk that produces short animations.
-It was invented in the 19th century, and the disks from that time are really beautiful.
-The animations they create are intriguing.
-In this `series </posts/phenakistiscope>`_ we look at a few of the ideas that result in these captivating works of art.
+In this `series of posts </categories/phenakistiscope>`_ we look at a few of the ideas behind an early animation toy, the phenakistiscope.
+And now it is time to explore spirals that perform more than one turn per disk rotation.
+These spirals will add a new dimension to our animations.

+..
+TEASER_END

 Spirals and more spirals!
 -------------------------